 The following is another image, from another chapter in our recent book, #Project Management beyond #Waterfall and #Agile (https://goo.gl/hFYoHQ).
+It is about the SUKAD Seven Elements of Project Management Maturity, which is the model we use to help organizations build their OPMS, Organizational Project Management System.

 The importance of this chapter (and graphics) is to remind everyone that guides like the #PMBOK Guide and #ISO21500 are not enough to manage projects.
 This is not a critique of those guides since these guides are NOT #PM_Methods.
 Further, these guides clear mandate is that organizations MUST HAVE an established Organizational Project Management System (#OPMS) that project managers and teams can use to manage projects.